Barefoot: Germany

+Japan

+It is considered rude to wear shoes inside most residential buildings, and sometimes even at the workplace.
+For this reason, most Japanese houses are fit with a genkan, a small room at the entrance where residents and guests can change into slippers or similar indoor footwear.

+In Japan, there are public foot baths called ashiyu, which are filled with hot water from geothermal springs.

 India

 In Indian culture, in many an instance, being barefoot has a cultural significance.
 For example, it is customary to remove footwear when entering a home or a temple as shoes are considered impure.
 Indians also traditionally sit on the floor when eating meals as opposed to at a dining table, which would normally entail taking off footwear.

 New Zealand

+It is common in New Zealand to see people walking barefoot in the street.

+In 2010, an American academic missed a high-level academic post because of a letter she wrote to the New Zealand magazine Listener lamenting New Zealand’s habit of going barefoot in public: she described the practice as “not only backward and uncivilized, but dangerously unhygienic and repugnant to North Americans”.

 In 2012, a travel writer for The New York Times wrote the number of New Zealanders barefoot in public, including shops was "striking".
 In 2014, Air New Zealand was subject of critical attention after allegedly forcing a customer to wear shoes.